+1. Involve pupils in policy writing and decision making, to ensure that they understand the school's approach and are clear about the part they play in preventing bullying.

-- Ensure that all students know how to express worries or anxieties about bullying. - Ensure that all students are aware of the range of consequences, which may be applied against those engaging in bullying. - Involve students in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicize the details of internal support, as well as, external helplines and websites. - Offer support to students who have been bullied and to those who are bullying to address the problems they have.
+- 2. Regularly canvas children and young people's views on the extent and nature of bullying. - 3.
+Ensure that all pupils know how to express worries and anxieties about bullying.

+4. Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying.

+5. Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum.

+- 6. Utilize pupil voice in providing pupil led education and support - 7.
+Publicize the details of internal support, as well as external helplines and websites.

+8. Offer support to pupils who have been bullied and to those who are bullying to address the problems they have.

-Involvement and Liaison with Parents and Guardians
+Involvement and liaison with parents and guardians